OpenNaja/cobra-tools/docs/Guides/Plugin/Animations.md

 Select a target armature you want to animate before importing a manis file.

 !!! construction "Limitations"
-    Compressed animations are currently imported incompletely.
+    - Compressed animations are currently imported incompletely.
 Specifically, only every 32nd rotation keyframe is imported.
+    - Not all anims decompress correctly.
+If an anim fails to decompress, you may see no keyframes at all or a distorted mess.

 ### Export